-In conjunction with A Digital Art Salon, SLOMA will be hosting the Digital Shorts Film Festival April 2–4, 2021.
-This weekend-long film festival features 15 digital shorts created by contemporary California-based film makers.
-Films are available to view below.
+In conjunction with A Digital Art Salon, SLOMA hosted the first-ever Digital Shorts Film Festival April 2–4, 2021.
+This weekend-long film festival featured 15 digital shorts created by contemporary California-based film makers.

 I would like to thank the San Luis Obispo Museum of Art for inviting me to jury the Digital Shorts Festival; it was such a pleasure to view the submissions.
 The brief was loosely defined for this festival; films could be from any genre, with the only stipulation that they are digital, and the shorts were therefore incredibly varied.
 I wanted to honor the broad diversity of creative output in the final slate of films, and so you will find examples of documentary, performance, experimental, and even comedic work in this group.